tejaswigowda/book.programmingthecloud.com/src/fewtech/html/concepts/attrs.md

 <article id="wikiArticle"><div></div>

-<p>Elements in HTML have <strong>attributes</strong>; these are additional values that configure the elements or adjust their behavior in various ways to meet the criteria the users want.</p>

-<h2 id="Attribute_list">Attribute list</h2>

 The following table lists the defined attributes of the HTML standard.
 A *global
-attribute* can be used with any tag, whereas most attributes have certain tags with which they are most used.
+attribute* can be used with any tag, whereas most attributes have certain tags with which they are most commonly used.

 <div id='attrList' style="overflow-x:auto;">
 <table>